Opinion: Oxygen is more important than uranium | DW | 27.04.2021

 Both India and Pakistan are grappling with an acute public health crisis brought on by coronavirus.
 India lacks oxygen for COVID patients, and Pakistan can't afford to buy vaccines.

-However, both nuclear-armed states continue to devote a large chunk of their national budgets on military spending.
+However, both nuclear-armed states continue to devote a large chunk of their national budgets to military spending.

 The pandemic situation in India is nightmarish.
 During the week following April 18, India reported 2.24 million new cases, the highest number recorded by any country in a seven-day period since the pandemic began.